schmudde/netart.today/README.md

 ## About

 Digital artifacts are trivial to copy but very difficult to preserve.
-This gallery highlights over twenty years of misplaced and broken works of art.
-[Net.art](https://en.wikipedia.org/wiki/Net.art) embodies the work of a generation of internet pioneers and much of it has already been lost to time.
+This gallery highlights over twenty years of misplaced and broken works of art. [net.art](https://en.wikipedia.org/wiki/Net.art) embodies the work of a generation of internet pioneers and much of it has already been lost to time.

+Read more about the gallery, net.art, and the historical context at Gallery 404's [about page](http://www.netart.today/pages/about.html).

 ## To Run